jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Improve the next/prev buttons
 	- Should probably just be generic arrows

-- Add secret box
-	- It asks for a specific condition hotdog in a note
-	- If fulfilled gives some kind of unique reward

 - Make an ending segment
 	- Newspaper article detailing how the factory was shut down